The Women of Polish Independence

 They were organisers of underground education, diplomats, terrorists and soldiers disguised in men’s uniforms.
-During the era Poland was partitioned, these forgotten heroines fought a double war: for their country’s independence and their own empancipation.
+During the era when Poland was partitioned, these forgotten heroines fought a double war: for their country’s independence and their own emancipation.

-During the era of the January Uprising in the 1860s, the Russian essayist Nikolai Vasylyevitch Berg commented 'The Polish woman is an eternal, implacable and incurable conspirator'.
-Immediately after the November Uprising of 1830, in his correspondence with Ivan Pashkievich (who he had put in charge of Poland), Tsar Nicholas I wrote explictly:
+During the era of the January Uprising in the 1860s, the Russian essayist Nikolai Vasylyevitch Berg commented: 'The Polish woman is an eternal, implacable and incurable conspirator'.
+Immediately after the November Uprising of 1830, in his correspondence with Ivan Pashkievich (who he had put in charge of Poland), Tsar Nicholas I wrote explicitly:

 Polish women’s battle for independence and maintaining national identity took on various forms: from organising underground education, through cultural diplomacy abroad, to conspiratorial combat.

-But in order to avoid such accusations, women’s organisations often emphasised their patriotism and engagement with the Polish cause.
+In order to avoid such accusations, women’s organisations often emphasised their patriotism and engagement with the Polish cause.
 With time, some feminists began to make Polish independence their priority, assuming that gender equality would come with a free Poland.
-In her 1935 book Nasze Bojownice (editor’s translation: Our Women Fighters), Cecylia Walewska stated:
+In her 1935 book Nasze Bojownice (Our Women Fighters), Cecylia Walewska stated:

 And a clear trail was carved behind them, not only that of the fight for equality, but also that of the most holy of battles, the one most dear to our hearts, the battle for the soul of the Polish nation, prone to the greedy partitioners’ claws.
-The story of our fighters’ struggle is a story of rhythm, power, tension, and the most socially-engaged kind of work.
+The story of our fighters’ struggle is a story of rhythm, power, tension and the most socially engaged kind of work.
 It is a story of work carried out by individuals, for whom universal affairs took over the entire space of their personal ambitions and desires.
-The idea of liberating women was bound up with liberating the nation, with the fire of the most deeply lived patriotism, with the greatest sacrifice in the name of the motherland, and with constant efforts at illuminating [the nation through the] underground [education] so strictly, that frequently, if not most of the time, the main slogans served as a protective shield for other slogans, which were forbidden.
+The idea of liberating women was bound up with liberating the nation, with the fire of the most deeply lived patriotism, with the greatest sacrifice in the name of the motherland – and with constant efforts at illuminating [the nation through] underground [education], so strictly that frequently, if not most of the time, the main slogans served as a protective shield for other slogans, which were forbidden.

 So who were among the Polish heroines of the era?
-We take a look at a few key women as well as the various strategies they took to fight against a partitioned Poland.
+Let's take a look at a few key women, as well as the various strategies they took to fight against a partitioned Poland.